 THE EFFECT ON AMERICA.
 America spends perhaps $1.5 billion per day for oil.
 For the USA, the “price of oil” is really a term that refers specifically to the price of WTI (which is Texas Light Sweet Crude oil).
 Other kinds & grades have other prices.
 In mid-March, 2015 WTI was at $44/barrel and on Aug.
 24, ’15 it was at a low of $38/barrel.
 North Dakota Bakken Shale oil, which is obtained by fracking, costs between $54-$79/barrel just to produce!
 So you can see why there has been a big American fracking bust with Marion & Dune Energy and others going bankrupt.
 100,000 shale oil workers were laid off, with more to follow.
 This can affect energy prices dramatically for American citizens, leaving them to look for low rate energy companies to combat the rising prices.
 Some of the more efficient hydraulic frackers will survive.
 And these bankruptcies also help Saudi Arabia.
 Their new American competition has just been seriously destroyed.

 THE EFFECT ON SAUDI ARABIA.
 Saudi Arabia in the short term is also hurting by allowing their own oil prices to be so low, but they are gaining a number of benefits in the long run.
 They help their ally America out by damaging the Russian economy.
 They get lots of oil sold before the global environmental laws cut back on CO2 emissions.
 They help protect their future oil sales to America by shutting down America’s producers.
 But Saudi Arabia can only continue losing short term profits for long term benefits for so long.
 Up to now they are replacing their short falls in profits by reaching into their reserves of money, but they can only do this for so long.
 True they can borrow, but that may not work in the long run.
+It’s not just people from Saudi Arabia who need to use their reserve money, as many people from all over the world including UK residents, may need to find alternative methods which will allow them to borrow some money.
+When it comes to finding some extra money, people from the UK may want to get a free quote here to see how they can go about taking out a lifetime mortgage from their house.
+It’s similar to equity release in that this money is based on their property value.
+For Saudi Arabia though, getting ahold of this money is important to the Government, and this may not be an option.
 The Saudi royalty need to spend large sums of money on defense and social programs to stay in power.
 So at some point, they will decide they have got the benefits of the low prices, and then they will let it rise.
 Every $10/barrel rise is said to equate to a .25 cent raise at the gas pump in the USA.
 Now how fast and how high will it rise?

 THE EFFECT OF RISING PRICES.
 When the price for a barrel of oil rises…where will it stop?
 Because so many shale oil producers have been put out of business, and oil exploration has been cut back, when the prices go up (because less oil is sold by Saudi Arabia), then the prices will go up to a higher price than $3/gallon at the pump.
 It will take a while to get America’s fracking back on line.
 Saudi Arabia will make up for this current period of losses from low prices by the upcoming period of high prices.
 How high will American politicians allow it to go, before they and the Saudis rein the escalating prices back??
 But there is another wild card that has been created-ISIS.
 Granted ISIS was a product of America, but it is like a zombie monster that will take on a life of its own.
 ISIS hates the immoral Saudi royalty, and is attempting to blow up one of their oil fields.
 If they do, then that will help oil prices go up.
 The price of oil makes up about a third of the price of food, due to production costs involving oil products, and transportation costs.
 A rise in oil prices will cause the price of food globally to go up.
 Ouch to those with fixed incomes!
 Now the Illum.’s script calls for chaos, especially the kind of chaos that looks natural.
 Like I say: plots & scripts within other plots & scripts.
 Yes, it would be nice if the prices were more stable, all this up & down movement wreaks havoc with economies around the world.
 Perhaps the amount of plant material used for biofuel will change.
 Brazil uses lots of sugar cane to make ethanol biofuel.
 In the U.S., maize (which is similar to corn) & corn are used to make biofuel.
 Rising prices will give Russia’s economy some relief.